Valdezmj/ucd-csci2312-pa2/README.md

 _getSize_
 returns the size of the cluster.

+##### adding/removing points to a cluster
+_add_ takes a PointPtr.
+_remove_ takes a PointPtr and returns a PointPtr.

+see section below that explains more on adding and removing points to a cluster.

 ##### Centroids
 _checkCentroid_
 returns the value of the validity of the centroid.
 Can be true or false.